 Earth Dawn 1st edition lists a magic spell called Wormskull that makes the caster's head appear as a skull made from worms, supposedly to impress and scare people.

-Technically, Zaktan from BIONICLE.
+Technically, Zaktan.
 When his old boss tried to vaporize him, he was somehow able to pull himself back together as microscopic "protodites".
 In this new, permanent state, Zaktan can easily avoid attacks by turning into an insect swarm; change the shape of body parts; heal damage by filling the gaps with Protodites; and engulf a foe in an attack that must feel like getting hit with thousands of needles.
 Zaktan himself calls it a curse however, as his voice now sounds like a crowd speaking; and whenever he wakes up he can feel his body shifting "where there once were tissue and solid metal".

 A heroic version shows up in the Legend Reborn movie.
 Team Pet Click (a beetle) summons and teams up with a swarm of fellow beetles to form a giant warrior that makes the evil army figuratively mess their pants.